AkihitoVM/Library-Management-System-Backend/README.md

 # Library Management System Backend

-RestAPI for books and student management in library
+RestAPI for books and student management in library built with MongodDB, Express.js and Node.js.

 ---
 ## Requirements